not-availiable/AstrocytesImageAnalysis/README.md

 # AstrocytesImageAnalysis
 # This github repo contains code relating to the UCSD OPALS astrocyte project by group 15.
 (the readme will look prettier later I promise)
+#IMPORTANT INFO FOR CONFIG FILE
+  Put the path to the models directly into the config file in between the quotations.
 All code is for python but different OS systems may need to adjust accordingly.

   Support for Linux, Windows and Mac is the goal for all the code but may not be the case depending on when you are viewing the code.